xkjyeah/sgqr-data-url-spec/README.md

 * "Aspen" banking app
 * "Birch" banking app

-With both apps supporting the SGQR Sharing Specification, the end-user is **always prompted to choose a supported banking app**.
+With both apps supporting the SGQR Sharing Specification, when making payment the end-user is **always prompted to choose a supported banking app**.
 There is be no arbitrary preference for one app over another.
 This is the advantage of the Sharing Specification over other possible implementations like custom URL schemes or custom file types.